IKATS/ikats.github.io/doc/operators/kmeansOnPatterns.md

 The operator has two outputs :

  - **Model** : a binary dump of the best model found by the procedure
- - **result** : Clusters visualization of the inpout patterns, including centroïds positions
+ - **result** : Clusters visualisation of the inpout patterns, including centroïds positions

 ## Example
 The  [SAX and K-means tutorial](/doc/tutorials/tuto_random_projection.html) will be soon completed with the kmeans visualisation.